yzm1205/Grounded-Expectation/README.md

 # Grounded-Expectation

-# TODO
-    - Merge all model responses into an excel file for annotations

 ## - Domain Expert:
 Dictate the *guideliness* for the chatbot.
 A chatbot must follow the guideliness and assist **Target Users**.